Center for Race, Ethnicity, and Human Rights

 Further implementing the university’s mission and the commitment of its founder, Daisaku Ikeda, to global citizenship, respect for human diversity, equality, and human rights, Soka University of America (SUA) established the Center for Race, Ethnicity, and Human Rights (REHR) in 2020.
 In so doing, SUA also acknowledges the efforts of its student affinity groups in promoting a greater degree of diversity and inclusion in university life.

-The REHR Center, led by co-chairs and Professors Ian Read and Kevin Moncrief, is currently staffed by SUA Faculty and Student Fellows, as well as a Distinguished Visiting Fellow, Professor Hortense Spillers of Vanderbilt University.
+The REHR Center, led by co-chairs and Professors Ian Read and Kevin Moncrief, is currently staffed by SUA Faculty and Student Fellows.

 Immediate priorities include, but are not limited to: